AntJanus/WebDevelopment.META/Book/4-Better Developer/7-legacy-software.md

 ### Patching the sinking ship

 I talked about the manager of the company having two different decisions at hand.
 One of them was starting over.
 The other one I will discuss now, patching the sinking ship.
 It basically means making the best of what the current platform can offer.
 The reasoning behind it can be numerous, from saving costs, to delaying until a new MVP is created, it could also happen when the cost of a new system is not yet justifieable.
 It's one of those situations where you can be frustrated about it as a developer, having to support an older system, but as a manager or even a Lead Dev, you may have to make decisions that are good for the company, not necessarily good for the application.
-There is nothing bad about it but it can be annoying as a developer.
+There is nothing bad about it but it can be annoying for a developer.
 Try to see the bigger picture.

 Another reason could be that the older product *is* salvageable.
 There are certain things you *can* do to patch up the hole in your software and possibly even refactor, bit-by-bit to bring it up to speed, reintroduce coding standards, overall make the application a joy to use again (or at least make it bareable!).

 Here are some things that will help you tighten up the app a bit:

 1. Introduce proper testing.
 Testing will help make sure the application works despite any pocking, and refactoring you do.
 This makes the process easier because each time you make a change, you'll be able to verify the application working.
 2. Start refactoring smaller portions of the app.
-This helps you gain some momentum while updating the database.
+This helps you gain some momentum while updating the codebase.
 3. Make changes to make the app's code more manageable, but don't change the behavior.
 This is so that you don't have to introduce additional complexity until the refactor is done.
 4. Section off parts of the application to do bigger refactors.
 5. Break up the app into smaller sections.
 Try to untangle spaghetti code into small parts, write tests to confirm they work, and keep going.